Funded Projects

 Summary:

-4/6 Planning for the HEALthy Early Development Study Enhanced Outcomes for Infants and Children Exposed to Opioids HEALthy Brain and Child Development Study (HBCD) NIDA UNIVERSITY OF CALIFORNIA, SAN DIEGO CHAMBERS, CHRISTINA La Jolla, CA 2019
+3/6 Planning for the HEALthy Early Development Study Enhanced Outcomes for Infants and Children Exposed to Opioids HEALthy Brain and Child Development (HBCD) Study NIDA OSU CENTER FOR HEALTH SCIENCES CROFF, JULIE MAY (contact); MORRIS, AMANDA S Tulsa, OK 2019

 NOFO Title: HEAL Initiative: HEALthy Brain and Child Development Study (HEALthy BCD) (Collaborative R34 Clinical Trial Not Allowed)